-Mr. Hobbs testified to the storage in the Silver Creek system that can be incorporated into future comprehensive planning efforts, utilizing Indiana American's hydraulic modeling capabilities to maximize the potential benefit of the System's existing finished water storage for the benefit of the combined customer base.
-Jt.
-Pet.
-Ex.
-3 at 5.
+Mathew H. Hobbs, Indiana American's Director of Engineering, testified to the storage in the Silver Creek System that can be incorporated into future comprehensive planning efforts, utilizing Indiana American's hydraulic modeling capabilities to maximize the potential benefit of the System's existing finished water storage for the benefit of the combined customer base.
 He stated that Silver Creek's geographic location and existing infrastructure connections to Indiana American's system will allow for additional water transmission pathways between Indiana American's Jeffersonville and New Albany service areas in its Southern District.
 Integrating the Silver Creek System into the broader Indiana American System will result in greater resiliency and redundancy within a broader connected system, benefiting both Silver Creek and Indiana American customers.
-Id. at 6.

-Mr. Hobbs testified that the acquisition will also provide Silver Creek customers the benefits of a comprehensive nationwide cybersecurity program.
-Id. at 6.
-He stated American Water's cybersecurity program is applied to all subsidiaries, including Indiana American, and secures all enterprise-wide information assets, includes a comprehensive data privacy program which protects the personal identifiable information of all American Water employees, customers, venders, and contractors, against unauthorized use and disclosure, and includes numerous cvbersecurity practices and procedures regarding appropriate access control, application security, asset management, data encryption, incident management, risk management, and many other components of the cybersecurity program.
-Id.
-Mr. Hobbs described other safety and operational process improvements Indiana American will bring to the Silver Creek System upon acquisition, including development and implementation of improved procedures consistent with Indiana American practices for working in confined spaces, working with hazardous chemicals, working with electrical equipment and other job functions.
-Id. at 8.
+Mr. Hobbs further testified that the acquisition will also provide Silver Creek customers the benefits of a comprehensive nationwide cybersecurity program.
+He stated American Water's cybersecurity program is applied to all subsidiaries, including Indiana American, and secures all enterprise-wide information assets, includes a comprehensive data privacy program which protects the personal identifiable information of all American Water employees, customers, venders, and contractors, against unauthorized use and disclosure, and includes numerous cybersecurity practices and procedures regarding appropriate access control, application security, asset management, data encryption, incident management, risk management, and many other components of the cybersecurity program.
+Mr. Hobbs described other safety and operational process improvements Indiana American will bring to the Silver Creek System upon acquisition, including development and implementation of improved procedures consistent with Indiana American practices for working in confined spaces, working with hazardous chemicals, working with electrical equipment, and other job functions.
 He stated Indiana American's teams will standardize the use of technology for data and asset management.
 He described how Indiana American will locate, GPS, and map the assets of the Silver Creek System as necessary to allow for more efficient operation and response to main breaks or other maintenance concerns.
-Id.
-In addition, all maintenance and operation records will be maintained in electronic systems using the technology that has been developed by the American Water Technology and Innovation (T&I) team.
-Id.
+In addition, all maintenance and operation records will be maintained in electronic systems using the technology that has been developed by the American Water Technology and Innovation team.